Vidal Brujan Player Props: Rays vs. Royals

 Vidal Brujan At The Plate

-- Brujan has gotten a hit in five of 13 games this season (38.5%), with multiple hits twice.
+- Brujan has gotten a hit in six of 14 games this season (42.9%), with multiple hits twice.

-- He has not hit a long ball in his 13 games this year.
+- He has not gone deep in his 14 games this year.

-- He has scored in four of 13 games so far this season.
+- He has scored in four games this year (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.